Painting Soffits and Fascias Cost

 Do your soffits and fascias need painting?

-This article covers the main points of painting fascia boards and soffits.
-On average it costs between £700-£1000 however this can depend on a few factors.
-Here we talk you through the supply costs, timeframes and labour fees.
+This article covers all of the important details when preparing for a soffit and fascia paint job.
+On average the work costs between £700 and £1000, however this can depend on a few factors like house size, type of soffit and fascia board paint, and ease of access.
+We'll talk you through the supply costs, timeframes and labour fees.

 Continue below for more information!